Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 3.3 Policy on Cotton Fiber Sourcing

-This policy outlines requirements for all our cotton, from farming to mill, used in Kontoor products, including trim.
+This policy outlines requirements for all cotton used in Kontoor products, including trim.
 The policy makes it clear that Kontoor will not knowingly engage in any business transaction or commercial relationship (direct or indirect) with any person, entity, country, or territory using forced labour.

 3.4 Kontoor Facility Guidelines

-At Kontoor, the issue of where potential forced, or child labour risks may lie in our operations and supply chain and how Kontoor assesses and manages those risks are addressed through our due diligence and audit processes based on our Facility Guidelines and relevant local laws.
-Before conducting business with Kontoor, each contracted factory must undergo a rigorous Factory Compliance Audit.
+To address potential risks of forced or child labour within our operations and supply chain, Kontoor performs due diligence and audit processes that are based on Kontoor’s Facility Guidelines and relevant local laws.
+Before engaging in any business with Kontoor, each contracted factory must undergo a rigorous Factory Compliance Audit.

-Kontoor closely monitors the adherence to our policies and standards through established due diligence processes including, but not limited to, the following preventative steps:
+Kontoor closely monitors adherence to our policies and standards through established due diligence processes, including but not limited to, the following preventative steps:

 4.1 Material Traceability and Supply Chain Mapping

-In 2023, we launched our material traceability solution (using a third-party vendor) to capture our supply chain network at the product level.
-Our ongoing collaboration with our vendor aims to fine-tune the system to identify and manage external supply chains.
-This helps in understanding the complexity of the supply chains and identifying potential risks of forced and child labour.
+We have implemented a materials traceability software platform (via a third-party vendor) to enable verifiable monitoring and tracking of materials throughout our supply chain, which improves the traceability of materials at the product level.
+We are continuously collaborating with our third-party vendor to refine the system for identifying and managing external supply chains.
+This helps in understanding the complexity of the supply chains and identifying potential risks related to forced and child labour.

 4.2 Training Provided on Forced Labour and Child Labour